SAP-samples/teched2022-IN264/exercises/ex2/README.md

  <br>![](/exercises/ex2/images/S4Destination5.png)

-Option 2: Import a destination
+Option 2: Import a pre-created destination (only completed if you skipped the option to create the destination manually)

 1. In your subaccount, expand Connectivity and click **Destinations**.
 <br>![](/exercises/ex2/images/S4Destination1.png)